ametiste-oss/ametiste-scm-messaging/README.md

 **scm-message-sender-client** module contains clients of sender module that provides fucntionality for creating and send events about different aspects of service lifecycle.

+###### Starters

+Library oriented for usage with Spring Framework and contains two SpringBoot starter for simple add libarary functionality to application context.

+**scm-message-receiver-starter** add to context event receiving and publishing mechanisms.

+**scm-message-sender-client-starter** module add to applcaition context logic of instance lifecycle event sending.

 ## Core Components

 Main components is sender, receiver, data models and DTO.